megamsys/megam_chef/README.md

 megam_chef
 ==========

-Java based Opscode Chef connector.
-The API accepts a JSON request, builds a chef command line using (Knife).
+Scala/Java based Opscode Chef connector.
+This API accepts a request in JSON format, builds a chef command line using (Knife) and executes them.
+There is an option to store the json in a data-source (Riak supported currently) and the program retrieves it and executes them.

+*  Snapshots are available in mvn, sbt

 ### Requirements